s-n-p/Hypergeometric_Monte_Carlo/README.md

 in a sample size of 6, which was not helpful.
 These visualisations help provide an intuitive understanding of the true number of successes in a population.

+A R markdown file can be viewed with all graphs in hypergeometric_MC_ntbk.md.
+The regular R code is located in hypergeometric_MC.R